you know,

 and

-demonstrated this visibly in actions that spoke much louder than words.
+actions that spoke much louder than words.

 in any case,